 Antwerp (‘Antwerpen’ in Dutch/Flemish, ‘Anvers’ in French) is the second largest city in Belgium and is well known for its port, its diamond business and for being the home city of the famous artist Peter Paul Rubens.
 We have been to this city a few times already and would like to share how to spend a day in Antwerp, what you can see and do there if you have a few hours or a day.

 Although most tourists go to Bruges and Brussels when visiting Belgium, I think Antwerp is undeservedly overlooked as a popular tourist destination in Belgium.
-Antwerp is only one hour away (by car or train) from Brussels and would make a perfect day trip from Brussels if you’re staying there.
+Antwerp is only one hour away (by car or train) from Brussels and would make a perfect one day trip.

 Antwerp also has a direct connection with Dutch city of Rotterdam – one hour by train – that makes it a perfect one day trip destination from the Netherlands too.
 We now live in Utrecht, which is just under 2 hours away by car, and visited Antwerp a few times.
 Arriving in the morning, spending the day in the city and leaving in the late afternoon is just a perfect amount of time for a short visit and a good overview of the city of Antwerp.